Policy Resources

 Cities that have seen the most success with large-scale fleet transition programs have exhibited internal support at all levels, including from the mayor, sustainability and resiliency offices, and administration departments, including fleet and procurement.
 Cities are encouraged to work with all internal departments to cultivate support within the city leadership to ensure the fleet deployment is harmoniously implemented.

-To help navigate potential barriers, including staff education, outreach, marketing support, and other essential elements of a fleet transition deployment, the EC released a policy toolkit for electric vehicle deployment.
-The toolkit can be found here.
+To help navigate potential barriers, including staff education, outreach, marketing support, and other essential elements of a fleet transition deployment, the Electrification Coalition (EC) released Electrifying Transportation in Municipalities, a policy toolkit for electric vehicle deployment.
+Download the toolkit.

 Accessibility Guidance